 On average, thyroid cancer has a 97 percent survival rate at the five year mark.

-Our otolaryngologists are part of a multidisciplinary team that specialize in using the latest minimally invasive surgical approaches to treat recurrent and advanced thyroid cancers at Dana-Farber/Brigham and Women’s Cancer Center’s Head and Neck Cancer Program.
+Our otolaryngologists are part of a multidisciplinary team that specialize in using the latest minimally invasive surgical approaches to treat recurrent and advanced thyroid cancers at Dana-Farber Brigham Cancer Center's Head and Neck Cancer Program.

 There are several types of thyroid cancer: